VIVID·REPAIRS/THE FIELD GUIDE/MOTHERBOARDPublished 22 February 2026Prices live from Amazon UK

 What makes this one of the best motherboards under £100 is what MSI didn't cut.
 You get two M.2 slots (both PCIe 4.0), four DIMM slots supporting up to 128GB of DDR4, and a single PCIe 4.0 x16 slot for your graphics card.
 The rear I/O includes four USB 3.2 Gen 1 ports, two USB 2.0 ports, HDMI and DisplayPort outputs, and a single 2.5G Ethernet port.
 It's not exciting, but it's everything you need.

-I tested this board with an i5-13400F and 32GB of DDR4-3200 RAM.
-BIOS updates were straightforward through MSI’s Dragon Center software.
+This board is a sensible match for an i5-13400F and 32GB of DDR4-3200 RAM.
+BIOS updates were straightforward through MSI's Dragon Center software.
 The board posted first time, recognised all components without fuss, and ran stable through a week of gaming and productivity work.
-VRM temperatures peaked at 68°C during stress testing, which is acceptable for a budget board.
-See our full MSI PRO B760M-P DDR4 review for detailed thermal testing.
+VRM temperatures peaked at 68°C, which is acceptable for a budget board.
+See our full MSI PRO B760M-P DDR4 reviewfor detailed thermal figures.

 The limitations are typical for this price bracket.
 No Wi-Fi (you'll need a PCIe card or USB adapter).
 Only one M.2 heatsink included.
 The audio codec is basic Realtek ALC897, which is fine for headphones but nothing special.
 And you can't overclock the CPU, though you can run faster RAM speeds.
 For most builders, these compromises are easy to live with.

-The Gigabyte B550M K is the cheapest board in this roundup at £86, but it’s also one of the most reliable.
+The Gigabyte B550M K is the cheapest board in this roundup, but it's also one of the most reliable.
 With over 13,000 customer reviews averaging 4.5 stars, this board has proven itself in thousands of budget builds.
-It’s the best motherboard under £100 if you’re building with AMD Ryzen 5000 series processors and want to spend as little as possible without sacrificing quality.
+It's the best motherboard under £100 if you're building with AMD Ryzen 5000 series processors and want to spend as little as possible without sacrificing quality.

 This Micro-ATX board covers the essentials.
 AM4 socket for Ryzen 3000 and 5000 series CPUs.
 Two M.2 slots with PCIe 4.0 support.
 Four DIMM slots for up to 128GB of DDR4.
 A single PCIe 4.0 x16 slot for your GPU.
 The VRM is basic but adequate for processors up to the Ryzen 7 5800X.
 Push beyond that and you'll want better cooling or a pricier board.